 - Simply mark all AccuRev specific tests are failable and tell possible contributors to enable them if they have AccuRev?
 But then I'll have to be careful during pull requests to not merge any of the changes done to make the tests work for their specific environment.

 - Not publish any tests at all?
 Or just leave in the very generic python ones?

 I know that this is mitigated to some level by the fact that if someone is interested in this migration script they're most likely going to have all the software installed, but it's still a bit of a headache.
 Not to mention not being able to have automated testing via Travis-CI once the code is made public, which means even more fun with running manual tests in case of a pull request.

 So, how would you handle this?
-Hit me up on Twitter (just reply to the tweets embedded above) or leave me your thoughts on the bellow post.
+Hit me up on Twitter (just reply to the tweets embedded above) or leave me your thoughts on the bellow Google+ post.